wturner123/azurestack-docs/content/en/docs/hci/SupportMatrix/2509/GoldenImages/_index.md

 {{% alert title="Microsoft Solution, Version 2510 Recalled" color="warning" %}}
 Please note all Golden Images (ISOs) relating to Microsoft Solution version 2510 have been recalled by Microsoft due to a known issue.
 Upgrades have also been disabled from 2509 to 2510, by Microsoft.

+Any previously downloaded images (Dell or Microsoft) will no longer work for new deployments, and can be deleted.
+If you need to deploy, please use the previous builds available below.

 Microsoft Solution, version 2510, and Dell Golden Images are expected to be re-release within the coming week (~5th Nov)
 {{% /alert %}}